 Fused Deposition Modeling (FDM) is ideal when you need to build concept models, functional prototypes and end-use parts using standard, engineering-grade and high-performance thermoplastics.
 As you consider the many material options available for FDM versus other additive manufacturing technologies, remember that this process uses the same types of raw materials used in the injection molding process.

 How does FDM technology work?
-FDM is a filament-based additive technology distributed by a moving print head that extrudes a heated thermoplastic material in a pattern layer-by-layer onto a build platform.
+FDM is a filament-based additive technology distributed by a moving print head that extrudes a heated thermoplastic material onto a build platform in a pattern layer-by-layer.
 This technology includes the use of additional material to create supportive structures removed by force or solution.
 Learn more about Fused Deposition Molding.

 Selective Laser Sintering (SLS) technology is a commonly used powder-based additive technology to create models, prototypes and end-use parts in durable, engineering-grade thermoplastics.
 Consider SLS technology for applications that involve high-complexity and organic geometries, as well as parts requiring durability.
 SLS nests in the z-direction, which allows for short-run production and efficient builds.
 The technology is also capable of producing parts with more delicate details than most processes that use high-strength plastics.
 The composition is one of the more isotropic available from additive manufacturing.

 SLS uses a blade to spread a thin layer of powder over the build volume.
 A laser sinters the cross-section of the part, fusing the powder together.
 The z-stage then drops one layer and the process begins again until the build is finished.
 Pieces are then excavated from the build powder-cake and bead blasted.
 The unused powder in the build envelope acts as the support structures, so no support removal is necessary.
 Learn more about Selective Laser Sintering.